Photo: © Neil Rolph, Poppies, Papaver rhoeas

 For those wanting to start recording wildlife more seriously the SNS and the Suffolk Biodiversity Information Service in conjunction with the Field Studies Centre at Flatford Mill also offer Recording Bursaries to assist people with the cost of attending identification courses.
 Read the full details here.

-The bursaries are not tied to the topics listed below, but wherever possible Suffolk Naturalists’ Society Council aims to match the application to the interests of the naturalist in whose name the bursary is awarded.
-The maximum amount available for each bursary is £500 annually.
+The bursaries are not tied to the topics listed on the right, but wherever possible Suffolk Naturalists’ Society Council aims to match the application to the interests of the naturalist in whose name the bursary is awarded.

 – Studies involving butterflies or moths.